How To Stay Fit In January Lockdown

 Having trouble sleeping?
 Feeling stiff from working at home?

-Yoga not only increases flexibility, it can increases strength too.
+Yoga not only increases flexibility, but strength too.
 Some poses are difficult enough that even very strong people, who do resistance training on a regular basis have trouble performing.

 Some of us are great with balance, some of us need a little help.
-And that’s OK, we are not all the same.
+And that’s OK, we’re not all the same.
+Yoga is for everybody!

 If you do consider doing yoga at home on a regular basis, think about getting some props to help you with the poses and balance, for example, yoga block and a strap.
 You will also need a good non-slip mat.

-There is a lot of Apps and YouTube channels out there, so in that regard, I’m afraid you will just have to try to see.
+There are a lot of Apps and YouTube channels out there, so in that regard, I’m afraid you will just have to try to see.
 Here are some that I have tried:

 - Visually very pretty